Superczx/CSCI4502-datamining-project/README.md

 Summary of the question(s) sought and the answers:</br>
 1. What is the main source that cause air pollution in the U.S.?
 2. What are the main pollutants in the U.S.?
-3. Colorado compares to other big states, the pollution is more serious or lighter?
+3. Colorado compares to other developed states, the pollution is more serious or lighter?

 Application of this knowledge:</br>